-New Law Requiring Training in Heat Illness for all California Coaches Takes Effect January 1, 2019
+New Law Requiring Training in Heat Illness for all California Coaches Took Effect January 1, 2019

-On June 1, 2018 AB 2800, California High School Coaching Education and Training Program: heat illness, was signed into law by Governor Brown that now will require coaches when renewing their CPR/FIRST AID, Concussion and Sudden Cardiac Arrest (SCA) certification that they also complete training in the signs and symptoms of heat illness.
-The law takes effect on January 1, 2019.
+On June 1, 2018, AB 2800 - California High School Coaching Education and Training Program: heat illness, was signed into law by Governor Brown that requires coaches when renewing their CPR/FIRST AID, Concussion and Sudden Cardiac Arrest (SCA) certification that they also complete separate training in the signs and symptoms of heat illness.
+The law took effect on January 1, 2019.

 A FREE online course “Heat Illness Prevention” is available through the CIF and NFHS at https://nfhslearn.com/courses/61140/heat-illness-prevention and will satisfy this mandated requirement by California law.